Andreansx/Networking-lab/README.md

 The thing is that I have only one server, and it would be hard to pull off the deployment of a hyperscaler-like cloud architecture with VNI to VID mappings on the hypervisor.

-In summary, cause I want to write the next thing, the Dell S4048-ON will be just an insanely fast underlay network, without any firewalls etc.
+**In summary, the Dell S4048-ON will be just an insanely fast spine switch for the underlay netowrk with eBGP.**

-Just pure BGP and ECMP (When there will be a second spine switch).
+I just want to make it clear that it won't be a VTEP not because of OS9 limitations, but because it is not meant for it.
+This is a architectural decision which goes along with the Spine-Leaf topology.

 Again, if you want to read more about why I chose this particular switch, [read this document](./projects/14-dell-s4048-on-comparative-analysis/readme.md)

 There is more explaination there, about the Network Operating System on that switch and it's architecture.